duckduckgo/duckduckgo-help-pages/_docs/settings/save.md

 ---
-title: How DuckDuckGo keeps your search settings anonymous
+title: How DuckDuckGo Keeps Your Search Settings Anonymous
 nav_title: How We Save Settings Anonymously
 description: DuckDuckGo doesn’t track you.
 That’s the DuckDuckGo privacy policy in a nutshell.
 category: DuckDuckGo Search Privacy